izner32/todolist/notes.md

 - create homepage.tsx
     - add an input field and a submit button
     - if the button has been clicked store the data in a local storage so it won't be lost even in a refresh
+    - create a list item everytime the add button has been clicked
+        - push new list item into the database
+        - show this list of items by fetching the whole list in database
-    - add a remove button in a todo list
+    - add a remove button in a todo list that would also remove it from the local storage
 - create a signup and login modal
     - store the data of user in a jwt
     - only with those valid jwt can access the homepage